Soundproof your refrigerator and freezer – How to reduce noise and create a quieter home environment

 Sound reflections

-If the fridge or freezer is placed near a wall, the sound can be amplified when reflected.
+If the refrigerator or freezer is close to a wall, the sound may be amplified when it is reflected.

 Uneven placement

-If the appliance is not level, it can vibrate more than necessary.
+If the appliance is not completely level, it may vibrate more than necessary.

-To reduce these disturbances, you need to combine soundproofing, vibration damping, and sound-absorbing materials.
+To reduce these disturbances, you need to combine sound insulation, vibration damping, and sound-absorbing materials.

-When should you consider a new, quieter fridge and freezer?
-If you’ve tried all sound-reducing measures but still experience disturbing noise, it may be worth considering investing in a new, quieter model.
+When should you consider a new, quieter refrigerator and freezer?
+If you have tried all sound-dampening measures but still experience disturbing noises, it may be worth considering investing in a new, quieter model.
 Modern refrigerators and freezers are often:

 - Better soundproofed than older models.

-- More efficient, which means they don’t need to work as hard to maintain a stable temperature.
+- More efficient, which means they don't have to work as hard to maintain a stable temperature.

-If your fridge or freezer is old and noisy, a new model may be a long-term solution that both reduces noise and saves energy.
+If your refrigerator or freezer is old and noisy, a new model can be a long-term solution that both reduces noise and saves energy.

-Soundproofing your fridge and freezer is an effective measure to reduce noise and improve the home sound environment.
+Soundproofing your refrigerator and freezer is an effective way to reduce noise and improve the acoustic environment in your home.
 The most effective solutions include:

 - Dampen vibrations by placing rubber mats or vibration-absorbing feet under the appliance.

-- Optimize placement by creating an air gap between the fridge and the wall to reduce sound reflections.
+- Optimize placement by creating an air gap between the refrigerator and the wall to reduce sound reflections.

 - Insulate the back and sides with sound-absorbing material without disrupting airflow.

-- Maintain and clean the fan to avoid additional noise.
+- Maintain and clean the fan to avoid extra noise.

-- Consider a quieter model if the noise is constant and disturbing.
+- Consider a quieter model if the noise is constant and disruptive.